-Built between the 14th and 15th centuries, it forms part of the mendicant type of church in Galicia.
-It is Gothic in style and has a Latin cross plan, with a single nave, transept, wooden roof and sanctuary with three polygonal apses, covered with cross vaults.
-Outside, the outstanding feature is the main façade, with a doorway with pointed archivolts.
-Inside, the 13th century tomb of the admiral and poet Payo Gómez Chamiro is the outstanding feature.
+Built between the 14th and 15th centuries, this is one of the mendicant churches of Galicia.
+It is in the Gothic style.
+It has a Latin cross floor plan, with a single nave, transept, wooden roof and chevet with three polygonal apses, covered with ribbed vaults.
+Notable features on the outside are the main façade and the doorway with pointed archivolts.
+Inside, the tomb of the admiral and poet Payo Gómez Chamiro, from the 13th century, is of particular interest.